N5 (song)

 "N5" is a song recorded by Argentine singer Lali.
-The song was released by Sony Music Argentina on 22 June 2022, as the fourth single from Lali's upcoming fifth studio album.
+The song was released by Sony Music Argentina on 22 June 2022, as the fourth single from Lali's fifth studio album, Lali (2023).
 The song was written by Lali, Martín D'Agosto and its producer Mauro De Tommaso.
 The song's title references the famous perfume Chanel No. 5 by Coco Chanel.

 Lyrics and composition

 "N5" is a pop song with elements of house and flamenco.
 The incorporation of elements of Spanish culture into her music is only natural as Lali had settled in Spain between 2019 and 2022 to film Sky Rojo.
 In fact, Lautaro Furiolo, the director of the single's music video, revealed that Lali wrote the song with the Madrilenian night in mind.
 Its lyrics find Lali describing a same-sex relationship for the first time after coming out as bisexual some years before.

 Background and release

 The song was released on 22 June 2022, one day before Lali kicked off her Disciplina Tour.
 Once "N5" was released, fans and the media were quick to relate the song to the Spanish singer Lola Indigo.
 Some months before, Lali and Lola had been recorded kissing at a party, which had made the headlines of numerous magazines and news portals.
 These rumors spread rapidly as the lyrics of the song mention find Lali and a mysterious woman being recorded while making out at a party and appearing on cover pages afterwards.
 After much speculation, Lali confirmed that the inspiration behind the song was indeed Lola Indigo.
 The Spanish singer also commented on the song and mentioned that she keeps a nice friendship with Lali.